coopdigital/prototyping-kit/README.md

 You can find a [generator to create a file for you here](http://www.htaccesstools.com/htpasswd-generator/).
 Stick the line it generates into your `.htpasswd` file, replacing everything else in there.

+By default, the username and password are `testing`.
+You MUST change this.

 ##  Local development

 <!-- ### Build the thing